 Yes to Pasta on a Diet

-Low Calorie Asian Noodles
+Low Calorie Zero Sodium Asian Noodles

-One way to cut calories is with Shirataki noodles, which contain a high amount of Glucomannan, which has been determined by Health Canada to be a positive influence on appetite reduction, weight management, treating high cholesterol and constipation although the USA does not subscribe to any medical benefits with this food.
+B.) Another way to cut calories is with Shirataki noodles, which contain a high amount of Glucomannan, which has been determined by Health Canada to be a positive influence on appetite reduction, weight management, treating high cholesterol and constipation although the USA does not subscribe to any medical benefits with this food.
 However the undisputed facts are that shirataki noodles are low in calorie with 5 to 15 calories per serving depending on the brand.
 They also have zero glycemic count, zero cholesterol, are kosher, vegan, and low carb.
 They have a soy free version and it's also gluten free sold at many Walmart stores.

 Shirataki noodles or Konjac noodles are known by the slang term elephant yam, which incidentally has nothing to do with a yam or sweet potato.
 Actually the noodles are from the Konjac plant also known as Konjak, or Gonyak (Korean) or Pinyin (in Chinese), which has a root-like material called a corm which produces this yam-cake called konnyaku.
 The noodle it makes is often found in soups and the Japanese hot pot dishes like Sukiyaki and Shabu Shabu.
 The noodle can be somewhat manipulated by draining the noodles very well through a colander or strainer and toasting them with a little pan frying until you hear a little hissing.
 Then they will not be so wet and can be put in other recipes.